ABOUT THE FOUNDATION

 The Broughton Foundation is a private nonprofit organization established by Carl and Elizabeth Broughton (pictured below) in 1991.
 The Foundation is managed by members of the Broughton family and hands-on members of a volunteer board of directors.
 George Broughton serves as President of the Foundation.

-The Foundation’s primary mission has been develpment and/or support of local projects for pubilc use that contriute to economic development and quality of life for local people.
+The Foundation’s primary mission has been develpment and/or support of local projects for public use that contriute to economic development and quality of life for local people.
 These projects include:

 - Carl L. Broughton Boathouse (largest contributor)